What's ahead for our property markets for the rest of 2022 and beyond?

-So what’s ahead for property in 2019 and beyond?
+So what’s ahead for property for the rest of 2022 and beyond?

-Whether it’s property, shares or bitcoins — booms just don’t last forever.
+Whether it's property, shares, or bitcoins — booms just don't last forever, and neither do downturns.

-The thing is, booms are just one part of a cycle, so they will always end at some point.
+The thing is, downturns are just one part of a cycle, so they will always end at some point.

 Every boom sets us up for the next downturn, just as every flat period provides opportunities to get set for the next upturn.